openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences.rst

 Master password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Necessary to be able to `export settings <../Usage/ExportImportSettings.html>`_ as they are encrypted as of version 2.7.

+   **Biometric protection does not work on OnePlus phones.
+This is a know issue of OnePlus.**

 * Open Preferences (three-dot-menu on top right of home screen)
 * Click triangle below "General"
 * Click "Master-Password"